Capital punishment in Islam: Qisas

 Diyya is a payment to avoid trial for crimes such as murder.
 Concerns have been raised that poor offenders face trial and capital punishment while wealthy offenders avoid even a trial by paying off qisas compensation.
-The Murder of Shahzeb Khan in 2012 brought particular attention to this issue in Pakistan.
+The murder of Shahzeb Khan in 2012 brought particular attention to this issue in Pakistan.

 Hudud

-Certain hudud crimes, for example, are considered crimes against Allah and require capital punishment in public.
+Certain hudud crimes are considered crimes against Allah and require capital punishment in public.
 These include apostasy (leaving Islam to become an atheist or convert to another religion), fasad (mischief in the land, or moral corruption against Allah, social disturbance and creating disorder within the Muslim state) and zina (consensual heterosexual or homosexual relations not allowed by Islam, specifically pre-marital or extramarital).

 Modern applications

+Among the 57 member states of the Organization of Islamic Cooperation (OIC), the death penalty is actively practiced in 25 countries (44%).
+Another 11 countries (19%) theoretically allow capital punishment but have not carried out an execution in the past ten years (as of 2026).
+One country (2%) retains the death penalty only for wartime offenses, while 20 states (35%) have abolished it completely.

 Muslim-majority nations carry out a large percentage of the world's executions.
-In the year 2020, an Amnesty International report found that 88 percent of all recorded executions took place in either Iran, Egypt, Iraq or Saudi Arabia.
-However, 'all recorded executions' did not include data from China, where the number of executions is classified information.
-In several Islamic countries such as Sunni Saudi Arabia and Pakistan, as well as Shia Iran, both hudud and qisas type capital punishment is part of the legal system and in use.
-In others, there is variation in the use of capital punishment.
+In the 2024 Amnesty International report for capital punishment, 1,474 (97.75%) of the 1,508 recorded executions occurred in Iran, Saudi Arabia, Iraq, Yemen, Somalia, Egypt, Kuwait, and Oman.
+However, this did not include data from China, where the number of executions is classified but believed to be over 1,000 per year alone.
+In several Islamic countries such as Sunni Saudi Arabia and Shia Iran, both hudud and qisas punishments are part of the legal system and in use.

-Several Muslim-majority nations have not performed an execution in several decades, though death sentences may still be given.
-Leaders in Algeria and Tunisia, which have not executed criminals since the early 1990s, have recently suggested a return to capital punishment.

 Methods

 Lethal stoning and beheading in public under sharia is controversial for being a cruel form of capital punishment.
 These forms of execution remain part of the law enforced in Saudi Arabia, Yemen, Qatar, Iran and Mauritania.
-However no stoning has been implemented for many years.
+However stoning has not been implemented for many years.

 Quotations regarding stoning can be seen in hadiths including the following:

 'Ubada b. as-Samit reported: Allah's Messenger as saying: Receive teaching from me, receive teaching from me.
 Allah has ordained a way for those women.
 When an unmarried male commits adultery with an unmarried female, they should receive one hundred lashes and banishment for one year.
 And in case of married male committing adultery with a married female, they shall receive one hundred lashes and be stoned to death.